DanielGronau/kopama/README.md

 The `@Kopama` annotation has three arguments:
 * `arguments: Array<String>`: Here you can specify the properties (both `val` and `var`) or no-argument functions that should appear in the pattern (in the given order).
 If you don't specify `arguments`, the generator will take all `val` and `var` parameters from the primary constructor of the class instead.
 * `patternName: String`: This argument allows you to give the pattern a name.
 Be careful to avoid name clashes.
 If no `patternName` is given, the "de-capitalized" class name is used, e.g. the pattern for class `ExampleClass` would be named `exampleClass`.
 * `fileName: String`: This argument can change the file name for the generated pattern function.
 If `fileName` is not given, it will use the pattern name and add `"Pattern"` as suffix, so the `exampleClass` pattern would be generated in a file named `exampleClassPattern`.
 Note that the file is generated in the package of the original class, and currently there is no way to change this.
+Also, it is currently not possible to have one file for multiple pattern functions.

 ### Generated Patterns for Generic Classes